-The Arteon’s big front grille helps it stand out from other similar coupes such as the Audi A5 Sportback, but sadly the VW Arteon can’t match the Audi’s stylish interior design.
-Everything inside the Arteon has been borrowed from the much-cheaper Passat, and although the cabin is well built, the materials are soft to the touch and it comes with a digital instrument screen like in an Audi TT, it just lacks the wow factor of the exterior.
+The Arteon’s big front grille helps it stand out from other similar coupes such as the Audi A5 Sportback, but the VW can’t match the Audi’s stylish interior design.
+Almost everything inside the Arteon has been borrowed from the much-cheaper Passat.

-The Arteon looks like a stylish coupe on the outside, but there’s less of a wow factor inside, where you may as well just be in a Passat
+The Arteon looks like a stylish coupe on the outside, but there’s less wow factor inside, where you may as well just be in a Passat

-All that tech helped the Volkswagen Arteon earn a five-star Euro NCAP score in 2017’s tough crash tests.
-That means it’s not only a practical and stylish coupe, but one that’s well suited to family life – it’s just a shame it lacks the allure of rivals with more premium badges.
+All this tech helps make the Volkswagen Arteon a practical and stylish coupe that’s safe, and well suited to family life.
+It’s just a shame it lacks the allure of rivals with more premium badges.

 The VW Arteon interior is well built and comes with plenty of clever kit as standard, but alternative models are more stylish inside